Sabo Meaning: Slang, No Sabo Kid, and One Piece Explained

 Which Meaning Are People Usually Searching For?

-- One Piece character anime fans looking for Sabo, the pirate with fire powers
+3. One Piece character — Sabo, the popular anime character with fire powers

 Dictionary Meaning & Word Origin: Is Sabo Short for Sabotage?